culturedigitalskills/2024-360-digitisation/episodes/introduction.Rmd

 These are photographs of a full or partial 360 horizontal view of their shooting point.

-The are not fully spherical images and, although they can be mapped onto a sphere they lack of information on the top and the bottom part of the image, at most they can be mapped to a cylindrical projection.
+They are not fully spherical images and, although they can be mapped onto a sphere they lack information on the top and the bottom part of the image, at most they can be mapped to a cylindrical projection.

 ![360 degree view of Giza pyramid complex, kallerna, under [ CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0), via [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Giza_pyramid_complex_-_360.jpg)](https://upload.wikimedia.org/wikipedia/commons/3/32/Giza_pyramid_complex_-_360.jpg)